|

 digital shape.

-It's now digital, and i think it still is a retrostick.
+It's now digital, and i think it still is a kind of a retrostick.

 You now have 4 buttons while before you only had 2.